rohandave1988/BigdataPOC/README.md

 # BigdataPOC
 Steps to Run the POC:-

 1.)
-Open MySQL database command prompt:-
+Open the command prompt and enter the following commands to run the MySQL database and create the database/tables:-

-mysql -uroot -pcloudera -hlocalhost
+mysql -uroot -pcloudera -hlocalhost;

+create db transaction;

+use transaction;

 CREATE TABLE `transaction` (
   `transactionid` int(10)   NOT NULL,